arvidl/sagemath-examples/rsHRF/README.md

 - bandpass filter in the 0.01-0.08 Hz interval (or something like that)
 - z-score the voxel BOLD time series

--
-To be on the safe side, these steps are performed again in the code.
+**To be on the safe side, these steps are performed again in the code**.

 The input can be images (3D or 4D), or directly matrices of [observation x voxels].